-There are currently about 610,123 empty UK houses in the UK, and the property you are managing could be one.
+There are currently about 610,123 empty UK houses/Unoccupied Property in the UK, and the property you are managing could be one.
 These properties, without adequate attention or coverage, turn out to cost the owners even more than they could have invested to protect expensive repairs from coming through their pockets.

 That minor fault you overlook on an empty home can become the decisive problem leading to a more damaging incident in the house.
-In case it slipped your memory, an unoccupied home pulls attention from various problematic aspects, including squatters, intruders, burglars, arsonists, and several other intruding elements.
+In case it slipped your memory, an Unoccupied Property pulls attention from various problematic aspects, including squatters, intruders, burglars, arsonists, and several other intruding elements.

-This section advises you on what you can do as an executor to protect the property until the beneficiaries or heirs take over.
+This section advises you on what you can do as an executor to protect the Unoccupied Property until the beneficiaries or heirs take over.

 - Inspect the Policy in Place

-As mentioned earlier, the existing policy does not extensively cover the property when it becomes unoccupied.
+As mentioned earlier, the existing policy does not extensively cover the property when it becomes Unoccupied Property.
 You want to revisit the coverage even if there was an extensive property policy.